Paperboy Prince: 2021 New York City mayoral campaign

 In December 2020, Prince registered as a candidate for Mayor of New York City in the 2021 Democratic primary.
 If elected, Prince would have been the youngest mayor in the history of New York City.

-Prince's campaign manager was 13-year old student Theo Demel, who believes that homework is unconstitutional.
+Prince's campaign manager was a 13-year-old student Theodore Demel, who believes that homework is unconstitutional.
 The campaign's goal was to raise $2 million.
 Part of the fundraising strategy included busking outside the Myrtle Avenue station in Bushwick, Brooklyn.
 The campaign's major policy points included fighting poverty and providing more housing for New York City residents.
 The campaign hosted weekly food distribution events, giving away food donated by churches to whoever happened to show up.

 In May 2021, Prince challenged their electoral competitor Andrew Yang in both a basketball game and rap battle at Tompkins Square Park.

 One of the criteria for joining the city's mayoral debates was fundraising a minimal amount of money.
 Prince was among the candidates who met the criteria to appear on the ballot, but did not meet the criteria to join the debates.
-While Prince was not inside the building to participate in mayoral debates, they were with the crowd outside, rallying attendees from a bus known as the "Love Tank".
+While Prince was not inside the building to participate in mayoral debates, they were outside the venue on a bus known as the "Love Tank".
 Prince's performance outside the debate included singing about affordable housing.

 A writer for Harvard Political Review said that Prince's campaign could shift discussion about what sorts of political policies are acceptable to discuss and also shift the perception of the electability of non-white candidates.
 A writer for The Red Hook Star-Revue said that Prince was a candidate to take seriously.
 That paper also endorsed Prince for mayor.
 Trevor Noah of The Daily Show showcased Prince's idea that police should reward people for doing good as an alternative to spotting violations.
 The City surveyed Prince on their political positions and published their responses.

 Prince received 0.4% of the vote and was not elected.

 2022 campaigns

-Following the 2021 election Prince announced intent to seek candidacy in the 2022 elections for 11 congressional districts and the New York governorship.
-They again got on the ballot for congress in NY district 7.
+Following the 2021 election, Prince announced intent to seek candidacy in the 2022 elections for 11 congressional districts and the New York governorship.
+They again got on the ballot for congress in NY District 7.

+2024 presidential campaign

+Prince was a candidate for the 2024 Democratic nomination for president, only appearing on the ballot in New Hampshire.